saloniamatteo/bad-cidrs/README.md

 1.6.53.0/24	Sify
 ```

-The CIDRs listed in the `CIDRs.txt` file come from various sources:
+The CIDRs listed in the `CIDRs.txt` & `CIDRs6.txt` file come from various sources:
 - SSH honeypot/tarpit (see [endlessh](https://github.com/skeeto/endlessh))
 - Fail2ban logs from vulnerability scans (postfix, nginx, ...)
 - Manual log reviewing

 Safe to say, if a CIDR is listed, it means somebody in that network did something that shouldn't have been done.

-Note: most Chinese CIDRs are listed, not because I want to arbitrarily censor countries,
+Note: most Chinese & Russian CIDRs are listed, not because I want to arbitrarily censor countries,
-but because most scanners have a Chinese IP.
+but because most scanners' IPs come from those countries.
 Obviously, other countries are listed as well.

 ## `host.sh` script
 This script is used to aid in creating the CIDRs.txt list.